 Grounding Electrode (Ground Rod) Info and Install Suggestions

 One thing that I always ask my clients about is the entire electrical chain feeding their audio system.
-How your audio system obtains AC power is a pretty big and important topic to talk about, but for this paper, I will only examine how your house is grounded to the Earth.
+How your audio system obtains AC power is essential, but I will only examine how your house is grounded to the Earth for this paper.
 It's not a fancy topic, and this will not be an in-depth information document.
-Still, it goes over the basics in obtaining a low impedance path to Earth for the electrical service in your home.
-Ensuring a low impedance path to Earth here can yield a surprising jump in the performance of your audio system, provided the AC and ground path don't get compromised between the main service entrance and the audio system.
+Still, it goes over the basics of obtaining a low-impedance path to Earth for the electrical service in your home.
+Ensuring a low impedance path to Earth here can sometimes yield a surprising jump in the performance of your audio system, provided the AC and ground path don't get compromised between the main service entrance and the audio system.

-The primary importance of your electrical system's connection to Earth is to dissipate hazardous and destructive electrical energy during a lightning storm.
-A low impedance path to Earth also helps make the safety ground network in your home more efficient, and in the case of high-end audio components, helps to create a quieter and more stable electronic environment.
-The better the Earth ground system is, the more effective the electrical service will be in all these areas.
+The primary importance of your electrical system's connection to Earth is dissipating hazardous and destructive electrical energy during a lightning storm.
+A low-impedance path to Earth also helps make the safety ground network in your home more efficient.
+It can also help to make a quieter and more stable electronic environment for high-end audio components.
+The better the Earth's ground system is, the more effective the electrical service will be in all these areas.

-The Earth ground relationship for a residential electrical system is traditionally achieved using a grounding electrode, commonly called the ground rod.
+The Earth-ground relationship for a residential electrical system is traditionally achieved using a grounding electrode called the ground rod.
 Geeky technical detail here: A ground rod only becomes a grounding electrode when installed into the Earth.
 Until then, it's just a metal rod.
 The NEC (National Electrical Code) requires the grounding electrode to Earth impedance of 25 ohms or lower for residential electrical installations.
 Ideally, for a home with a high-end audio system, achieving 5 ohms or lower is highly desirable, and lower still is ideal.
-If the Earth to grounding electrode impedance is above 25 ohms, the grounding rod may have deteriorated or may not be long enough in the current soil conditions.
-The grounding electrode at your home was probably initially installed correctly, or it would not have passed the electrical inspection when the home was built.
-That said, soil conditions may have changed since the initial installation, and it may need to be re-evaluated to achieve the required low impedance result.
+If the Earth-to-grounding electrode impedance is above 25 ohms, the ground rod may have deteriorated or may need to be longer for the current soil conditions around your home.
+The installation of the grounding electrode for your home was probably installed correctly, or it would not have passed the electrical inspection when the contractor built your home.
+That said, soil conditions may have changed since the initial installation, and reevaluating it would be a first step in determining what, if anything, needs to be done.

-For those of you who are wildly ambitious, there is another option to establish a very stable grounding electrode called an enhanced ground rod.
+For you wildly ambitious people, an enhanced ground rod is another option to establish a very stable grounding electrode.
 An enhanced ground rod involves a copper tube filled with electrolytic salts and can be highly effective at establishing a long-term, very low impedance Earth to grounding electrode relationship.
 Enhanced ground rods require a significantly more sophisticated and costly installation process, not to mention the higher cost of the unit itself.
-But, if you live in an area where it is difficult to establish a low impedance result, or if you want to really take grounding to the highest level of effectiveness, an enhanced ground rod may be just the height of grounding improvements.
-Bear in mind that, unlike the common ground rod approach, an enhanced ground rod type system does require regular maintenance to keep it maximally effective.
+But, if you live in an area where it is difficult to establish a low impedance result, or if you want to take grounding to the highest level of effectiveness, an enhanced ground rod may be just the height of grounding improvements.
+Remember that, unlike the common ground rod approach, an enhanced ground rod type system requires regular maintenance to keep it maximally effective.

-There are kits on Amazon for you to DIY the thing if you're cool with igniting thermite…but I'd let the electrician do it if I were you.
-Besides, if an open neutral leg is somewhere in the electrical system, the grounding electrode could carry hazardous current levels (read lethal).
-Yet another reason to let your electrician do this work for you.
+There are kits on Amazon for you to do the DIY thing if you're cool with igniting thermite…but I'd let the electrician do it if I were you.
+Besides, suppose an open neutral leg is in the electrical system.
+In that case, the grounding electrode could carry hazardous current levels (read lethal)—yet another reason to let your electrician do this work for you.
 There are also very high compression bonding products and techniques that seem just as solid, long-lasting, and low resistance as thermite welding, but special tools and products are required to do this properly.
-This technique is well beyond getting the connection "really, really tight."
+This technique goes beyond getting the connection "really, really tight."
 There are pluses and minuses to both methods that you should ask your electrician about, but please consider one of these methods rather than clamping.

 NEC dictates that the size of the grounding electrode conductor is no smaller than 6 gauge for copper wire.
 You can use aluminum wire here, but you introduce a dissimilar metal relationship to the grounding electrode, which causes galvanic corrosion between the two metals.
-I believe a very low impedance copper braid is probably the lowest impedance path you can provide, but check with your electrician for his recommendations and code requirements before plowing ahead by yourself.
+A very low-impedance copper braid is probably the lowest-impedance path you can provide.
+However, check with your electrician for his recommendations and code requirements before plowing ahead yourself.

-Once in the house, the electrode grounding conductor is connected to the ground bus at the electrical service entrance for the house electrical system.
-Once the electrical system enters the house, many things can be done to foul up all the excellent work put into establishing everything discussed above.
+Once in the house, the electrode conductor is connected to the ground bus at the electrical service entrance for the house's electrical system.
+Once the electrical system enters the house, many things can foul up all the excellent work put into establishing everything discussed above.
 That is for another discussion.

-There is a grounding topic I get questions about, and man, is it a scary one, not to mention disastrous for the system's performance!
-You do not want to connect the audio system safety ground to a dedicated second grounding electrode close to your audio system while disconnecting the house ground from the system.
-Somehow there is info out there that provides the cleanest ground because nothing else in the house is connected to the system ground.
+There is a grounding topic I get questions about, and man, is it scary, not to mention disastrous for the system's performance!
+You do not want to connect the audio system safety ground to a dedicated or stand-alone second grounding electrode close to your audio system.
+Somehow there is misinformation out there that this provides the cleanest or quietest ground because nothing else in the house is connected to the audio system ground.

 By doing this, the system's electrical system will not be grounded, nor will your house meet code.
 The safety ground of the electrical system MUST be connected to the neutral leg of the AC, which is the whole point of safety grounding.
-You can add a second grounding electrode near the audio system, but it absolutely MUST be connected back to the house grounding electrode to complete the circuit.
-But, this practice will probably do nothing but create ground potential issues (a ground loop) and add more noise.
-In other words, the audio system ground will have two paths back to the breaker box where it connects to the neutral leg, one directly through the house and the other to the secondary grounding electrode and then from there to the breaker box.
+You can add a second grounding electrode near the audio system, but it must be connected back to the house grounding electrode to complete the circuit.
+But, this practice will probably do nothing but create potential ground issues (a ground loop) and add more noise.
+In other words, the audio system ground will have two paths back to the breaker box, connecting to the neutral leg, one directly through the house and the other to the secondary grounding electrode and then to the breaker box.
 Each ground path will have a different and UNEQUAL impedance value.
 The unequal resistance value between those two ground paths that connect to the same point means that current WILL flow to the safety ground.
 That's unwanted noise.